stephengineer-CS002-classroom/CS2_Assignments/assignments/02_03_cereal_box/README.md

 Pay special attention to the format of the numbers in this project.

-Make sure to store a number of ounces in the metric tons (35273.92) in a const.
+Make sure to store a number of ounces in the metric tons (35273.92) in a const. `const double METRIC_TON = 35273.92;`

+1 metric ton = 35273.92 oz